Podilskyi Bridge: History

 The work on an arch was planned to be finished in October 2012, but lack of funding caused the construction to slow down, so even in 2013, there was almost no progress.
 At the end of the year Swedish company, Eurocon joined Mostobud in the project to accelerate the construction.
 In February 2014 despite the ongoing Revolution of Dignity the process of arch's segment lifting had begun, it was finished by the 4th March in a strong fog.
 19 June the final segment of the arch was installed.
 After that, the construction was put on hold since there was not enough money to continue the construction.

 Since the Autumn of 2016, it was planned to finish the construction in 2019 with investment from Germany.
 In December it was decided to change the temporary piers to full-time ones.
-In April 2017 two contests for finishing the bridge was held, one for a section from Podil to Rusanivski Gardens and one for a part from Rusanivski Gardens to Voskresenka.
+In April 2017 two contests for finishing the bridge was held, one for a section from Podil to Rusanivski Sady and one for a part from Rusanivski Sady to Voskresenka.
 Both contests were won by EcoBudTrade.
 By results of technical inspection, held by German experts, the bridge was 50% ready.
 In August bridge construction was renewed.
 In 2018, construction accelerated, in July the arch connections began to be assembled, the first one was installed in August.
 During the inspection in October Mayor of Kyiv Vitali Klitschko stated that the bridge would be opened by the end of 2020.

 In November 2018, the dormitory at Rybalskyi Peninsula that was in the way of future bridge was demolished.
-In January 2019, the construction at Rusanivski Gardens began, where the bridge had to reach the railway.
+In January 2019, the construction at Rusanivski Sady began, where the bridge had to reach the railway.
 In March, the last arch connection was installed.
-In April, the preparation for Nyzhnii Val Street entrance construction had begun.
+In April, the preparation for Nyzhniy Val Street entrance construction had begun.
 On April 29, the old Rybalskyi Bridge was closed for dismantling.
 In August, dismantling of the temporary piers had begun.
 In September, the preparation work for the entrance from Naberezhno-Khreshchatytska Street was renewed.

+In November 2019 installation of piers at Rusanivski Sady and Podil has begun, in December assembly of the bridge at the left bank and preparation for metro tunnel construction started.
+In January 2020 the assembly of the exit to Podil began using Mammoet equipment, also a part of Kuznia na Rybalskomu territory was cleared.
+January 17 the first batch of tension cables from Germany has arrived to construction site.
+In February a construction over the Rusanivske lake has begun, also the house demolition resumed to make a mound for the road and metro tunnel underneath it.

+The Podil exit construction started 11 February, later that month a dismatling of a Podil exit of the Rybalskyi Bridge had started.
+In March the piers were finished and the span assembly had began.
+Also the assembly of the new heating route next to the bridge started in order to replace the one that used to be on the Rusanivskyi Bridge.